I am SO EXCITED to share the first two chapters from MOTION with all of you!

 Gabby released me and leaned away to administer one of her meaningful looks.
 This one I read perfectly.

 Nodding once, she turned back to Abram, looked him over, and promptly walked to the kitchen exit.
-“You’re still sexy as fuck, Abram, even if you are an uptight asshole.”
+“You’re still hot, Abram, even if you are an uptight asshole.”

 “I’ll walk her out, you stay here.”
-He sighed, turned, and followed Gabby from the kitchen.
+He exhaled a harassed-sounding breath, turned, and followed Gabby from the kitchen.

 I watched them go.
 As soon as they were out of sight, I dashed to my backpack, grabbed it, and . . . hesitated.
 Would I have enough time to run up to my room, deposit it within, and be back in the kitchen before Abram returned?